namhaivu173/Uber_Lyft_project/README.md

 - IPython Notebook: comprehensive project that fulfills all main goals
 - R: mini-version that contains only EDA section & logistic regression model
 - R Image Outputs folder: contains visualization outputs from the R script
-- Rar. file: contains the data set used for this project
+- Compressed .rar file: contains the data set used for this project
 - GASREGW.csv: contains the weekly price of regular gasoline, used in the R script as an additional feature